ADVISORY-Indian markets closed on Wednesday

 * First combat use of bomb; blast equivalent to 11 tonnes of TNT

-MUMBAI Oct 2 Indian stock, debt and currency markets are closed on Wednesday for a public holiday.
+Indian stock, debt and currency markets are closed on Wednesday for a local market holiday.
 Trading will resume on Thursday.

 * First combat use of bomb; blast equivalent to 11 tonnes of TNT